IsraaMohamedHamid/egypt-horizon-scanner-backend/.history/dimensions-and-pillars_20240403012925.md

 ### Models

-Located under `Model/Dimensions and Pillars/`, these files define the Mongoose schemas for our database entities.
+Located under `Model/Digital Avatar/`, these files define the Mongoose schemas for our database entities.

 ### Controllers

-Located under `Route/Dimensions and Pillars/`, these files handle the API routing, making use of the models to interact with the database.
+Located under `Route/Digital Avatar/`, these files handle the API routing, making use of the models to interact with the database.

 ### Routes

-Located under `Route/Dimensions and Pillars/`, these files handle the API routing, making use of the models to interact with the database.
+Located under `Route/Digital Avatar/`, these files handle the API routing, making use of the models to interact with the database.

 ### Server Setup